-I really don't know where to start but here we go.
+I really don't know where to start, but here we go.
 Crazy how goals and plans change.
 I thought I was going to go straight into work following college, but then I realized that money can't buy happiness.
 While between jobs and between semesters, my parents were involved in a near fatal accident, and my little brother was killed.
 Due to the severity of the accident, I decided to go back home and spend the next four months with them while they recovered.
-The aftermath of my parents car accident was painful for the whole family, but at the same time it moved me.
-While looking after my parents it made us realise how short life really can be, and how close we really were as a family.
-The rehabilitation my parents endured was truely inspirational.
+The aftermath of my parents' car accident was painful for the whole family, but at the same time, it moved me.
+While looking after my parents, it made us realize how short life really can be and how close we really were as a family.
+The rehabilitation my parents endured was truly inspirational.

-In January 2014, the day before I was going to settle and find work in Scotland, a close friend/brother to me who I had known since he was 4, was struck by a car while longboarding.
+In January 2014, the day before, I was going to settle and find work in Scotland, a close friend/brother to me who I had known since he was 4 was struck by a car while longboarding.
 After being left in a coma, it was decided to take him off life support.
 He was almost seventeen.
-This sent me through a spiral of depression, uncertainty and questioning my quest in life along with my goals.
+This sent me through a spiral of depression over the years, uncertainty and questioning my quest in life along with my goals.
 This was single-handedly the worst ever event to happen in my life and flew back to Canada to be comforted by my friends and family.
 Grieving these sorts of things is a really difficult process, especially after losing that person who was that mirror image of you.
 He was keen on my style of living, was a hippy deep at heart, and a kind soul to anything that was living.
-We were going to travel around this year after he was done high school and show him the world but now feel lost that I won't have that side kick of me.
+We were going to travel after he was done high school and show him the world.